-Duke Energy Renewables, part of the Commercial Renewables business segment, includes utility-scale wind and solar generation assets that total 2,907 MW across 14 states from 21 wind and 63 solar projects.
-The power produced from renewable generation is primarily sold through long-term contracts to utilities, electric cooperatives, municipalities and commercial and industrial customers.
+Duke Energy Renewables, part of the Commercial Renewables business segment, includes utility-scale wind and solar and distributed solar generation assets that total 2,991 MW across 18 states from 21 wind projects, 99 solar projects and one energy storage system.
+The power produced from renewable generation is primarily sold through long‑term contracts to utilities, electric cooperatives, municipalities and commercial and industrial customers.

-As part of its growth strategy, Duke Energy Renewables has expanded its investment portfolio through the addition of distributed solar companies and projects, energy storage systems and energy management solutions specifically tailored to commercial businesses and other institutions.
+As part of its growth strategy, Duke Energy Renewables has expanded its investment portfolio through the addition of distributed solar companies.

 Duke Energy Indiana